I got too many idiotic all-over-the-ballpark comments here.

 They say the economy is bad and it's Obama's fault.

-So this is what they do.
+So this is what they did.

 Obama's out there now complaining about Romney's super PAC while his own super PAC is calling Romney a murderer.

-And of course the question then arises again, is it working?
+And of course, the question then arises again: is it working?

 There is this ongoing theory that it's working.

-Because I have said so in various analytical ways all week long, starting out on Monday, and I have noted the number of people writing pieces now on blogs.
+And I have noted the number of people writing pieces now on blogs.

 It's all working.